-This is our ultimate guide to helping you find a research paper in the Web of Science™ that’s relevant to your field of study.
+This is our ultimate guide to helping you get familiar with your research field and find peer reviewed articles in the Web of Science™.
 It forms part of our Research Smarter series.

-Finding relevant journal articles in your field is critical to a successful research project.
+Finding relevant research and journal articles in your field is critical to a successful research project.
 Unfortunately, it can be one of the hardest, most time-consuming challenges for academics.

 This blog outlines how you can leverage the Web of Science citation network to complete an in-depth, comprehensive search for literature.
 We share insights about how you can find a research paper and quickly assess its impact.
 We also explain how to create alerts to keep track of new papers in your field – whether you’re new to the topic or about to embark on a literature review.